The College of Physiotherapists of Manitoba (CPM) has developed a procedure to ensure the confidentiality of information.

 Contact the College of Physiotherapists of Manitoba (CPM) at (204) 287-8502 or revisit our website for updates.

 In 2000, members of the Canadian Alliance of Physiotherapy Regulators reviewed and rejected this option.
 A number of issues associated with mandatory Continuing Education or CE credits were raised.
-They included:

 First, while members can be forced by registration renewal requirements to participate in education, they cannot be made to learn or apply learning to practice.
 Second, members may select programs that are unrelated to their practice.
 Third, formal education activities may be inaccessible to members because of cost and/or geographic issues.
 Fourth, programs that meet learning needs may not be available.
 Finally, there is a lack of conclusive evidence that mandatory continuing education is an effective means of maintaining or increasing competence.
 Mandatory continuing education should be considered as an approach to encourage professional development/ongoing learning but not as a direct measure on continuing competence (National Framework for Assuring the Continuing Competence of Physiotherapists in Canada 2000)